adamsilver/adamsilver.io-jekyll/_posts/2015-08-16-progressively-enhanced-javascript.md

 Using Javascript to design progressively enhanced interfaces is probably the most important yet, misunderstood subject in web development.

-In this article we're going to discuss these misunderstandings.
-Then, we'll explore cutting-edge techniques that have stood the test of time but that we've long forgotten.
+In this article we'll discuss these misunderstandings.
+Then, we'll explore long-forgotten techniques that have stood the test of time.

 > &ldquo;The problems we have with websites are ones we create ourselves&rdquo;
-<br>&mdash; <cite>Motherfuckingwebsite.com</cite>
+<br>— <cite>Motherfuckingwebsite.com</cite>

 By default, the web is accessible to everyone.
 That's the web's super power.
-It's us designers and developers that take this natural super power and lace it with kryptonite, hurting users in the process.
+It's us lot that take this natural super power and lace it with kryptonite, hurting users in the process.

-Most of us care about users, but most of us also fail in execution.
-Before we get to why let's first define Progressive Enhancement.
+Most of us care about users, but we also fail in the execution of that intent.
+Before we get to why, let's first define progressive enhancement.

-> Progressive Enhancement ensures we give everyone a useful experience; Then, where necessary, creating a better, enhanced experience for those using a more capable browser.
+Progressive enhancement first gives everyone a useful experience; Then, where necessary, it lets us create a better, enhanced experience for users using a more capable browser.

-Progessive Enhancement applies to HTML and CSS too.
-But Javascript is where most of us struggle.
 We don't seem to know how to write Javascript in a progressively enhanced way.

-## Progressive Enhancement myths
+## Progressive enhancement myths

-Whilst there are many [myths about Progressive Enhancement](http://www.sitepoint.com/javascript-dependency-backlash-myth-busting-progressive-enhancement/) I want to point out a couple of things.
+While there are many [myths about progressive enhancement](http://www.sitepoint.com/javascript-dependency-backlash-myth-busting-progressive-enhancement/) I want to point out two in particular.

 First, unobstrusive Javascript (placing Javascript in external files), does not, in anyway, mean it's progresively enhanced.

-Second, this is not specifically about people who disable Javascript.
+Second, this is not about people who disable Javascript.
 Yes, some people do disable it but it's not the main problem.
 [Everyone has Javascript, Right?](http://kryogenix.org/code/browser/everyonehasjs.html) shows the many points of failure.

-The last of those points&mdash;*using Javascript that the browser doesn't recognise*&mdash;is the main thing we need to discuss.
-Javascript&mdash;unlike HTML and CSS&mdash;doesn't degrade gracefully without intervention.
+The last of those—*using Javascript that the browser doesn't recognise*—is the main thing we need to discuss.
+Javascript—unlike HTML and CSS—doesn't degrade gracefully without intervention.

 For example, `<input type="email">` degrades gracefully into a text box.
-And `border-radius` degrades gracefully by not showing rounded borders.
-No problem here.
+And `border-radius` degrades gracefully by not showing rounded corners.
+No problem.

 Javascript, however, will error when the browser tries to execute code it doesn't recognise.
-Internet Explorer 8, for example, breaks on the last line of code:
+Internet Explorer 8, for example, breaks on the last line here:

 	var form = document.forms[0];
 	form.attachEvent('submit', function() {
     window.event.returnValue = false;
     var foos = document.getElementsByClassName('foo');
 	});

-This is because it doesn't recognise `getElementsByClassName`.
+This is because it doesn't recognise `getElementsByClassName()`.
 The page didn't degrade nor did it fully enhance.
-The script intercepts the form's submit event, but breaks in the process giving users a broken interface.
+The script intercepts the form's submit event, but gives users a broken interface.

 This means when the user submits the form, nothing happens.
-Handling submit on the client (enhanced experience) to save a round trip is fine.
-Handling submit on the server (core experience) is also fine.
-But above, the user doesn't get either of these.
+Handling submit on the client (the enhanced experience) to save a round trip is fine.
+Handling submit on the server (the core experience) is also fine.
+But the implementation above doesn't allow for either experience.

 Neither the browser nor the features in this example are relevant.
 It could be any browser and any feature.
 It makes no difference how new a browser is or what (cutting edge) feature it supports.